vim-utils/vim-man/README.md

 - `:Man printf` - open `printf(1)` man page in a split
-- `:Vman 3 putc` - open `putc(3)` man page in a vertical split (read more [here](http://unix.stackexchange.com/a/3587/80379) on what the manual page numbers mean - they are really useful)
+- `:Vman 3 putc` - open `putc(3)` man page in a vertical split (read more [here](http://unix.stackexchange.com/a/3587/80379) on what the manual page numbers mean, they are really useful)
 - `:Man pri<Tab>` - command completion for man page names
 - `:Man 3 pri<Tab>` - completion "respects" the man page section argument
 - `:Man 6 <Ctrl-D>` - list all man pages from section 6